 Children's Consent to Treatment

-British Medical Journal, Volume 308: Pages 1182-1183, 7 May 1994.
+Journal British Medical Journal, Volume 308, Pages 1182-1183.
+Saturday, 7 May 1994.

-J D Baum, Professor of Child Health
+J P H Shield (Research Fellow); J D Baum, (Professor of Child Health)

 Listen to the children - they will have to live with the decision.

 I would like to see the age limits completely scrapped, and maturity brought in.
 As you grow up your age has a stereotype.
-I'm trying to escape from that stereotype."
+I'm trying to escape from that stereotype.

--- Robin, aged 13 - quoted in Children's Consent to Surgery1
+Robin, aged 13 - quoted in Children's Consent to Surgery1

 If competent to understand the consequences should a child be able to consent, and more importantly, refuse to consent to treatment?
 Some recent rulings in the English law courts have apparently disenfranchised children, and the debate has resurfaced on their rights to self determination.
 The issue has a tremendous impact on paediatric practice, and all those who care for children should have a clear understanding of thelegal and ethical consensus.

 From the late 1960s to the early 1990s changes in the law on consent progressively increased the rights of those under 18 to self determination - always dependent on their capacity to understand the implications of their decisions.
-The case of Gillick v West Norfolk and Wisbech Area Health Authority established that children under 16 years could give legally effective consent to medical treatment, independent of their parents wishes, provided they had sufficient understanding and intelligence.2
+The case of External link Gillick v West Norfolk and Wisbech Area Health Authority established that children under 16 years could give legally effective consent to medical treatment, independent of their parents wishes, provided they had sufficient understanding and intelligence.2

 The position was reversed in 1992 in the case Re W, an orphaned girl in a children's home who refused to eat. she was forcibly tube fed until her 16th birthday, when she applied to the courts to allow her the adult right to refuse treatment.
-Lord Donaldson ruled that no one under 18 years has an absolute right to make his or her own decisions on medical, treatment especially when that treatment is refusal.3 Many commentators pointed to the "Catch 22" created - patients whose competence is in question are found rational and able to give consent if they accept the advice of the doctor; but are judged incompetent if they reject the same advice.
+Lord Donaldson ruled that no one under 18 years has an absolute right to make his or her own decisions on medical, treatment especially when that treatment is refusal.3 Many commentators pointed to the Catch 22 created - patients whose competence is in question are found rational and able to give consent if they accept the advice of the doctor; but are judged incompetent if they reject the same advice.
 Re W may have been an extraordinary case, but the ruling could be viewed as a licence to bulldoze children into treatment regardless of their personal wishes, fears, or capacity to understand the implications of their decision.

 Children do have some rights from international and national legislation.
 The United Nations Convention on the Rights of the Child advocates the right of every child to self determination, dignity, respect, non-interference, and the right to make informed decisions.
-The European charter for children in hospital states that "children and parents have a right to informed participation in all decisions involving their health care.
-Every child should be protected from unnecessary medical treatment and investigation."5 The Children Act 1989 states that children's wishes and feelings should be incorporated into the decision making concerning them.
+The European charter for children in hospital states that children and parents have a right to informed participation in all decisions involving their health care.
+Every child should be protected from unnecessary medical treatment and investigation.5 The External link Children Act 1989 states that children's wishes and feelings should be incorporated into the decision making concerning them.
 In theory, the pronouncements of the United Nations and the European Charter are atvariance with the current English law.

 In practice in almost all circumstances this apparent conflictwill not matter.